xueqianyi/Depression-diagnosis-backend/README.md

 # Depression-diagnosis-backend
-A small program with separated front and back ends, here is the back end part, the framework uses: springMVC+redis+elasticsearch+MySQL
+A mini program with separated front and back ends, here is the back end part, the framework uses: springMVC+redis+elasticsearch+MySQL